IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 <!--
 - Big win for defining local values that are inherent to the component
-- Especially good for local modifiers, to replace ember-render-modifiers -->
+- Especially good for local modifiers, to replace ember-render-modifiers
+- Can choose to export it or not
+-->

 ---